 In most of the definitions of the radii of isolated atoms which are neutral atoms range between 30 and 300 pm that is trillionths.
 Or even between 0.3 and 3 ångströms.
 The radius of atoms is more than 10,000 times the radius of its nucleus that is 1–10 pm and less than 1/1000 of the wavelength of visible light that is 400–700 nm.

-Here letter r covalent is defined as = ½ that is internuclear distance between two bonded atoms.
-The distance of internuclear distance which is between two bonded atoms is called the bond length.
+Here letter r covalent is defined as = ½ that is the internuclear distance between two bonded atoms.
+The internuclear distance which is between two bonded atoms is called the bond length.

 It is one the distance which is half the distance between the nuclei of two similar non-bonded isolated atoms or even two adjacent identical atoms belonging to two neighboring molecules of an element which are in the solid-state.
 The weakest forces which are also known as the van der wall magnitude of the radius are dependent on the packing of the atoms when the element is in the solid-state.